Table of Contents

 - You sustained a work injury while using equipment not designed for that purpose, such as using a forklift to transport other warehouse personnel as passengers.

-- You got into a rear-end collision while driving your car for personal errands during a work day.
+- You got into a rear-end collision while driving your car for personal errands during a workday.

 Can You Work While On Workers’ Comp In California?

-Talk to California’s Trusted Workers’ Compensation Attorneys
+Contact Our Workers’ Compensation Attorneys

-Call us at (888) 488-1391 for your complimentary initial consultation.
+Call us at (888) 488-1391 for your free initial consultation.